raymond-u/lungo/README.md

 mounted as volumes in the containers.
 If necessary, they can be symbolic links to other directories.

-Avoid using `sudo su lungo` to switch to the `lungo` user when launching Lungo in a rootless environment, as this [may not function properly](https://www.redhat.com/sysadmin/sudo-rootless-podman).
+Avoid using `sudo su lungo` to switch to the `lungo` user when launching Lungo in a rootless environment, as it [may not function properly](https://www.redhat.com/sysadmin/sudo-rootless-podman).
 Instead, set a password for the `lungo` user to log in without root privileges:

 ```bash